encse/secchallenge2022/hardware/broken/solution/README.md

 ![](display.gif)

-The last frame of the gif is two QR codes containing the flags, but to get that one, you need to solve the challenge on your own.
+The last frame of the gif is two QR codes containing the flag, but to get that one, you need to solve the challenge on your own.